- Write string to file

 See above: Buffered Reading

-Check if file exists
+Check file exists

 This method returns